 On the evening of the U.S. midterm elections on November 4th, 2014, as the Republican Party's takeover of the majority in the U.S. Congress became evidently clear, U.S. Senator of Kentucky Rand Paul tweeted a black-and-white photograph of Clinton posing at a rally with Alison Lundergan Grimes, Kentucky's incumbent Secretary of State and the Democrat challenger for U.S. Senate in Kentucky against the Mitch McConnell, captioned with the hashtag #HillarysLosers.

-The tweet also linked to a photo album of additional images on Senator Paul’s Facebook page, which show Hillary Clinton with other Democrat candidates who had failed to win in the midterm elections.
+The tweet also linked to a photo album of additional images on Senator Paul's Facebook page, which show Hillary Clinton with other Democrat candidates who had failed to win in the midterm elections.
+CBS and NewsBusters covered the story.

 The Huffington Post – Hillary Clinton Dancing In South Africa Caught On Camera